 The audio tour that brings the castle to life

-Bluebell Sunday in May - enjoy woodland and river walks and talks on the dormouse, singing from the Wren singers plus childrens crafts
+Bluebell Sunday in May - enjoy woodland and river walks, nature talks, singing from the Wren singers and childrens crafts